launchdarkly/js-core/packages/sdk/react-native/README.md

 [![NPM][sdk-react-native-dm-badge]][sdk-react-native-npm-link]
 [![NPM][sdk-react-native-dt-badge]][sdk-react-native-npm-link]

+:warning: UNSUPPORTED

+This SDK is in pre-release development and is not supported.

 The LaunchDarkly React Native SDK is designed primarily for use in mobile environments.
 It follows the client-side LaunchDarkly model for multi-user contexts.

 This SDK is a replacement of [launchdarkly-react-native-client-sdk](https://github.com/launchdarkly/react-native-client-sdk).
 Please consider updating your application to use this package instead.